vngzs/paxos-devops/docs/scaling.md

 then we can scale our application servers separately from our data store.
 This solves the concurrency issue mentioned in the previous section.

+In this case, assume we choose [Cassandra](http://cassandra.apache.org/) for our persistent storage.
+We change our applications to write and read to our Cassandra cluster instead of a Docker volume.

 For example, in this case we could store the primary key as `text` data type, which would be the sha256 checksum of our message.
 The message could also fit nicely into a `text` data type, given our current use case.
 If we need to store